 What do you think?
 Do you agree that these are the most dog-friendly countries or would you add anywhere else to the list?
 Note that I’ve skipped ranking countries (they’re listed alphabetically), as many are equally dog-friendly, although sometimes in different ways.

 Austria isn’t mentioned as often as Germany when it comes to the most dog-friendly countries, but this fellow German-speaking country is also very dog-friendly.
 Dogs are allowed inside plenty of restaurants and cafe, including the famous coffee-houses in Vienna, and on public transport – just make sure you remember a muzzle, as Austria is one of the stricter countries when it comes to dogs wearing muzzles.

-When visiting Austria with your dog, choose between exploring the many historic cities or heading for the alps, whether for hiking in summer or snow sports in winter.
+When visiting Austria with your dog, choose between exploring the many historic cities or heading for the alps and its beautiful countryside, whether for hiking in summer or snow sports in winter.